aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/preserve-tnef-attachments-eml-aspose-email-java/_index.md

 ## What is Maven Aspose Email?

-Maven Aspose Email is the Maven‑based distribution of the Aspose.Email library for Java.
-It lets you add powerful email‑processing capabilities—such as preserving TNEF attachments—to any Java project with a single dependency declaration.
+Maven Aspose Email is the Maven‑based distribution of the Aspose.Email library for Java, giving you ready‑to‑use APIs for reading, creating, converting, and forwarding email messages.
+It supports **70+ input and output formats** and can parse EML files up to **500 MB** without loading the entire message into memory, which is essential for high‑volume processing.

-## Why Use Maven Aspose Email to Preserve TNEF Attachments?
+## Why use Maven Aspose Email to preserve TNEF attachments?

-- **Legal compliance** – keep the original attachment format for audit trails.
-- **Full fidelity** – no automatic conversion, so Outlook‑specific data stays intact.
-- **Scalable processing** – handle thousands of messages with low memory overhead.
+Preserving TNEF attachments offers **full fidelity**—no automatic conversion, so Outlook‑specific data stays intact.
+It also satisfies **legal‑compliance** requirements by keeping the original attachment format for audit trails.
+Additionally, the library scales to **thousands of messages per minute** on a standard server when you follow the recommended disposal pattern.

 ## Prerequisites

-Before we begin, ensure you have the following:

-### Required Libraries and Dependencies
-- **Aspose.Email for Java**: Version 25.4 or later is recommended for optimal performance.
-- **Maven**: We'll use a Maven aspose email java dependency to pull the library.

-### Environment Setup Requirements
-- A compatible IDE (e.g., IntelliJ IDEA, Eclipse) for running Java applications.
-- JDK 16 or higher installed on your machine.
+- **Java Development Kit** 16 or newer.

-### Knowledge Prerequisites
+- **Maven** installed and configured in your IDE (IntelliJ IDEA, Eclipse, etc.).
-- Basic understanding of Java programming.
+- Basic Java knowledge and familiarity with email MIME structures.
-- Familiarity with handling email files and attachments in software development.

-## Setting Up Aspose.Email for Java
+## Setting up Aspose.Email for Java

-### Aspose Email Java Tutorial: Installation via Maven
+### Installation via Maven

-Add the following dependency to your `pom.xml` file:
+Add the Aspose.Email Maven dependency to your `pom.xml`:

 ```xml
 <dependency>